 Another alternative is to do a home inspection before submitting an offer.
 By doing so you can put your best offer forward knowing whether you have significant work ahead of you or not.

 Yes, this market is stressful for home buyers, but don’t let that stress lead to a bad decision.
 Your misguided decision could end up costing you tens of thousands of dollars down the road.
-While it may end up getting you the house there will be much uncertainty about what lies underneath.
-You must be able to assess your own tolerance in first what you can handle for repairs, what the worst case scenario might be and your actual cash on hand if a major repair needs to be done immediately after moving in.

 - Kyle Hiscock Why You Should Have a Home Inspection